Sourasky-DHLAB/Whisper/README.md

 # Whisper
-Google Colab notebooks for trasncribing files using Whisper
+Google Colab notebooks for trasncribing audio and video files using Whisper